acoffman/text_tips/README.md

 - `attribute`: By default TextTips will use the `title` attribute of each input to populate the text, but you can change it to any attribute you'd like by passing in a different attribute name

-- `inputClass`: By default TextTips will apply the class "text_tip" to your inputs when the default text is displayed, and remove it when the user enters something.
+- `inputClass`: By default TextTips will apply the class `text_tip` to your inputs when the default text is displayed, and remove it when the user enters something.
 You can change this class by passing in a different class name

 You can specify either, both, or neither of these two options and TextTips will work just fine.
 As an example, if you wanted to apply the css class `help` to the inputs instead, you could use TextTips like this: